2025–26 Missouri Valley Conference men's basketball season

 The 2025–26 Missouri Valley Conference men's basketball season began with practices in October 2025, followed by the start of the 2025–26 NCAA Division I men's basketball season in November.
-Conference play is scheduled to begin in December 2025 and end in March of 2026.
-Drake is the defending conference champion, having made the NCAA tournament in 2025 after winning both the MVC regular season and tournament titles.
+Conference play began in December 2025 and end in March of 2026.
+Drake was the defending conference champion, having made the NCAA tournament in 2025 after winning both the MVC regular season and tournament titles.

 With the departure of Missouri State to Conference USA, the conference comprises eleven teams.
 It is the lowest total of teams since the 2021-22 season, when there were only ten teams in the conference prior to the addition of Belmont and Murray State from the OVC, and UIC from the Horizon League.